AdityaKumar06/Free-Lancing/README.md

 Dear [HR's Name],

-I hope you are doing well.
+I hope this message finds you well.

 I am writing to request leave from 19th May to 1st June 2025, as I will be attending my sister’s ring ceremony and handling some important personal responsibilities at home.
 These events require my full attention and presence with my family during this period.